Gambia Birdwatching Tour by Birding Specialists

 This 11-day Gambia Bird Watching tour is an easygoing-paced trip available as a set-departure tour that will take you to The Gambia.
 During this birding Gambia adventure, you can expect to see around 250 species of bird and approximately 15 other wildlife species including hippos, chimpanzees, monkeys.

 This tiny, friendly West African gem has long been a favourite with birders, and with good reason.
-As the gleaming Gambia River bends gently inland to form its welcoming ‘grin’, it provides access to teeming habitats ranging from coastal creeks to mangrove swamps to freshwater lakes, with species-rich Sahelian scrubland in between.
+As the gleaming Gambia River bends gently inland to form its welcoming ‘grin’, it provides access to teeming habitats for Gambia bird watching ranging from coastal creeks to mangrove swamps to freshwater lakes, with species-rich Sahelian scrubland in between.

 This small, accessible country embraces the shores of the languid Gambia River, which flows through its very heart before emptying into the Atlantic Ocean.
 Extensive protected areas interspersed with low-key traditional agriculture make for a welcoming wildlife haven, rich in eye-popping colourful flora and fauna.

 Appealing, hospitable and easy to visit, this simply amazing Gambia birding tour provides an ideal introduction to sub-Saharan Africa, with raptors galore and a myriad of colourful and exciting target species.
 Bursting with life and culture, it is well-deserving of its nickname of ‘Africa’s Smiling Coast’, not just for its geographical appearance, but also because of the genuinely warm welcome waiting for you here.